Mac is slow after the update

 There could be many reasons why your Mac runs slow after an update.
 From hung applications to low disk space, it's, unfortunately, one of those annoying issues that most Mac users want to avoid.

 Luckily, there's plenty you can do to troubleshoot.
 I've put together nine easy-to-follow troubleshooting tips in this article that will get your Mac back up to speed.

 Is your Mac slow after an update?

-When a new update is released, for instance, like the latest macOS Monterey, many applications haven't been fully optimized for it yet, so this can cause problems for our Macs.
+When a new update is released, many applications haven't been fully optimized for it yet, so this can cause problems for our Macs.

 Here's a quick look at some of the most commonly reported issues: